a2854s1/GIS/README.md

 This is a package showing what GIS-related work I have completed in my university life and my after-grad life.

 # Recent Updates
 2020 has been a unique year with COVID-19.
 Despite the unusual challenging times, I still keep on learning new GIS techniques at home virtually.
-This page documents my GIS products made during the summer period.
+This page documents my GIS products made during the summer period and also during my university years.
 Please feel free to take a look and ask me if you have any questions.

 # Work Categories
 1. Maps - highlight the key maps that I have been created these few years.